HLA 2020: June 15-19; June 21-26, ONLINE

-Fellowship, worship, prayer, discussion, cultural and missional day projects, instruction, and time to relax and have fun are built into the HLA schedule.
 Attendees engage in theological reflection with Huntingdon College and Duke Divinity School faculty, area ministers, and the College chaplain.
-Together, participants and faculty learn, worship, fellowship, and serve alongside one another.
+Together, participants and faculty learn, worship, fellowship, and grow.

 How to Register

-Church officials may nominate youth who are preparing to enter the junior or senior year of high school to participate in the HLA program.
-Students may also register directly, even if the church has not completed the nomination process.
+Church, school, and community leaders may sponsor youth who are preparing to enter their sophomore, junior, or senior year of high school to participate in the HLA program.
+Students may register directly, even if they have not been sponsored by a church, school, or community leader.
 Together, churches and families contribute $100 of the cost per participant ($50 from the church and $50 from the student/family).
 The remaining cost is covered entirely through the generosity of the Lilly Endowment.
-EARLY REGISTRATION DISCOUNT: Register by February 8, 2019, and receive 20% off your registration cost!
-The early registration fee is $80, $40 for churches and $40 for families.
+EARLY REGISTRATION DISCOUNT: Register by February 7, 2020, and receive 50% off your registration cost!
+The early registration fee is $50, $25 for churches and $25 for families.

 Send your registration fee to: